Ask yourself a question:

 A surprising number of experts don’t have a career ladder, capability framework, or even regular appraisals – and even where they do, appraisals won’t be explicit that business skills are essential to career progression.

-And so a technical specialist can become very senior without a strong grasp of organisational strategy and commercials.
+And so a technical subject matter expert can become very senior without a strong grasp of organizational strategy and commercials.
 They may not know how to leverage executive sponsorship, how to build highly functional stakeholder relationships, or how to coach and delegate.

-There’s five things senior experts tell us that would make their work more satisfying.
+There are five things senior subject matter experts tell us that would make their work more satisfying.
 Each of these represent a “win” for your leadership if you can help.

 Experts want to reduce or eliminate their low-level work and operate at a more strategic, value-added level.

-Experts want to be more influential in their organisation and beyond.
+Experts want to be more influential in their organization and beyond.

-Experts want to be involved, front and centre, in transforming their organisation through innovation.
+Experts want to be involved, front and centre, in transforming their organization through innovation.